Nursing Home Abuse Lawyers in New Orleans

 When you leave a beloved family member at a residential care facility, you expect the staff to uphold the standard of care.
-But since this is not always the case, you need to know how to detect abuse against seniors in an assisted living facility.
+However, since this is not always the case, it’s important to know how to detect abuse against seniors in an assisted living facility, nursing home, or otherwise under the care of others.
 Below are signs and symptoms to watch for.

 - Broken bones

 - Injuries in the genital area

 Has Your Loved One Been Injured in a New Orleans Nursing Home?